What You Can Check

 - Reuse (legacy feature)

 To check a selection, follow these steps:

 Select the content you'd like to check.

 The results you see for a selection might differ between Integrations.
 For example, if you select a single word or phrase, in some Integrations Acrolinx might expand your selection and check the entire sentence.
-You also won't get any results for things like conversational tone if you select less than an entire paragraph.

 - Click CHECK SELECTION in your Sidebar.
 You can find it in the drop-down menu next to the CHECK button.